jj-ctl/udacity-azure-ml-engineer-project-1/README.md

 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**

 Both approaches are really effective in generating a good model.
 With the HyperDrive approach the data scientist is able to quickly generate a model based on his or her instincts.
 While AutoML is great for letting Azure select the best performing model.
-AutoML not only checks one model but a whole list of different models.
+AutoML not only checks one model but a whole list of different models and performs the hyperparameter tuning in one run.

 Therefore with Hyperdrive the data scientist has more control over the model and its hyperparameters but AutoML enables the user to quickly setup a model with comparable accuracy without a lot of investigation into the data.

 In this case best performing model w/ hyperdrive was found in around 8minutes with an accurcy of 90.8497%, while AutoML took all 30min and resulted in an accuracy of 91.66%

+Since AutoML can choose from many different algorithms it is not surprising that it can check for algorithms, which are better taylored for the problem.

 ## Future work